Rilsotea/Vehicle-Creator-Testing/README.md

 Refer to the [video submission guide on the Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

+Here is the link of the video showing it runing in VS code https://drive.google.com/file/d/1pllEp6yBz4JPuyln2GBwCy5xrf39Od87/view

 ### User Story

 ```md